Film Production Technology – BSc (Hons)

 My goals before I graduated were to work in industry so I could explore different departments and gain an understanding on what it is like to actually work on a film set.
 BCU helped me in regard to learning the skills needed for working on a film set.
 Stephen Gordon and Michael Bickerton were fundamental in this, both taught me the essentials on how to behave on a film set and what to do and what not to do.
 I am really glad that I had these lecturers who have helped me adapt, build and push my skill set as a crew member.

 Using what I learnt in my course, I applied it to my CV which was critical for me landing a job on No Time to Die.
-I have accomplished what a lot of people in my position who would literally kill for - working on a Hollywood blockbuster film straight out of university.
+I have accomplished what a lot of people in my position would love - working on a Hollywood blockbuster film straight out of university.

 When I chose to go to BCU, my parents were convinced that going to university was a mistake; they were led to believe that my choice of career would not benefit me throughout the years.
 However, they have since changed their minds thanks to the experiences I have had during my degree and what I am doing now.
 The University has changed me by helping me become a mature individual and given me an understanding on how to conduct myself through my career.